 FREEDOM OF INFORMATION STATEMENT

-Below is a statement, as required by section 8 of the Freedom of Information Act 1982, about the structure of ASAC and how members of the public can obtain access to information held by it.
+Below is a statement, as required by section 8 of the Freedom of Information Act 1982, about the structure of ASAC and how members of the public can obtain access to information held by the Council.

-For information regarding the establishment, organisation and function of ASAC see About ASAC section.
+For information regarding the establishment, organisation and function of ASAC see About ASAC.

 As an advisory body, ASAC has no decision-making or other powers directly affecting members of the public.
 It does not administer any enactments or schemes.

 ASAC members are appointed by the Minister responsible for the ABS so that a broad range of views and interests are reflected in the advice that it offers to the Minister and the Australian Statistician.
-For membership details see Membership of ASAC section.
+For membership details see Membership of ASAC.

-Persons or bodies outside the Australian Government administration may participate in the Council’s policy formulation by making representations to the Minister or the Chairperson on matters of concern to them.
+Persons or bodies outside the Australian Government administration may participate in the Council’s policy formulation by making representations to the Minister or the Chair on matters of concern to them.

 The ASAC Annual Report, which is tabled in Parliament, is available from all ABS offices, and on the ASAC and ABS websites.
 The ABS maintains files, on behalf of ASAC, which contain documents relating to: the administration of the Council; papers discussed at Council meetings; summary records of proceedings of meetings; and correspondence relating to the activities of the Council.

-All inquiries concerning access to documents, including inquiries under the Freedom of Information Act 1982, may be directed to:
+All inquiries concerning access to documents, including inquiries under the Freedom of Information Act 1982, may be directed on weekdays, between 8.30am and 4.30pm to:

 Australian Statistics Advisory Council